Vanilla Ninja: Viña del Mar Festival 2008

 Broken Records International S.A. founder, Héctor Faune, tried to contact Vanilla Ninja with no success, until two Polish fans (Tomek & Yo – Tomek), from the site love-ninjas gave to Faune Lenna's direct contact, so he could propose to the band the idea to participate in the Viña del Mar International Song Festival 2008, representing their native Estonia.

 This festival is the most important of this category in Latin America, girls participated with their power ballad "Birds of Peace", and they won the "Silver Seagull" which is the maximum trophy of the Festival and ten thousand dollars as the Best Performers / Interpreters of the festival contest.

 Vanilla Ninja recording a Per Gessle song

 Vanilla Ninja's 2008 single "Crashing Through the Doors" was written by Per Gessle from Roxette with lyrics by Piret and Lenna.
 Broken Records International put the Vanilla Ninja girls in contact with Per Gessle himself, who was glad to cooperate.
 The song peaked at #2 in Estonian charts.

+Eurovision 2026

+The band represented Estonia in the Eurovision Song Contest 2026 after their victory in Estonia's national final Eesti Laul.
+They performed in the second half of the First Semi-Final on 12 May 2026, but did not qualify for the final, missing qualification by a tiny margin and finishing 11th.

 Recent period

 On 27 November 2020, after not releasing an album for almost 14 years, Katrin Siska posted on her facebook page that they will be releasing a new album in 2021, with Triinu re-joining the group.
 That album has been released and is called 'Encore'.